-Manual configuration backups for network devices are extremely-time consuming.
-So you might do them monthly or even quarterly.
-Most often, though, what we see is that MSPs simply aren’t doing config backups at all.
+Since manual configuration backups for network devices are extremely time-consuming, you might do them just monthly or even quarterly.
+Most often, though, what we see is MSPs simply aren’t doing config backups at all.

 But then what?
 Do you remember how you or your team had set up that firewall?
 Grab a case of Red Bull on the way because without that backup, it’s going to be an all-nighter.

 You’ll be stuck trying to recreate the config from scratch.
 And with every hour that goes by, your client is getting more and more frustrated.

 Leave the config backups to Auvik

 With Auvik, configuration backups are automated.
 We continually poll every network device for configuration changes.
 When we detect a change, we make a backup.

 Every config version is stored in archive.
 When a firewall bricks, you’ve still got the most recent config at your fingertips.
 Once the new hardware is in place, restoring service becomes a task of a few simple minutes.

 That’s exactly how it worked for this Auvik partner:

 “Auvik actually saved our bacon a couple times where we had a switch go belly up.
 Because we had the config in Auvik and it was up to date, the client was back up in a matter of minutes versus hours.”

 With Auvik, your techs don’t have to remember to do config backups.
 Your backups take no technician time.
 And in the event of device failure or disaster, you’ve got the client covered.